 - Familiarise yourself with local traffic laws and practices before driving.

 - Be alert to possible hazards at all times.

-- Beware of animals and pedestrians straying onto roads.
+- Beware of animals and pedestrians on roads.

 - During winter months, be prepared to drive on icy or snow-covered roads.